 Since your nursing baby relies on the nutrients your milk supplies, health experts often recommend a supplement to supply enough folate (folic acid) every day to support lactation.

-Choline is important while trying to conceive and during pregnancy and lactation.
+Choline is a critical nutrient while trying to conceive and during pregnancy and lactation.
 This nutrient is a vitamin-like compound that supplies building blocks for other compounds in the body.
-It has many roles including cell membrane signaling and lipid transport.
+It has many roles, including cell membrane signaling and lipid transport.

 It is important to get enough choline while trying to conceive.
 Choline works along with folate in neural tube formation.

 Although your body can make small amounts of choline, it can’t make enough to meet your needs.
 During pregnancy, these needs increase to 450 mg and go up to 550 mg during lactation.

 Your requirement for choline is higher during lactation than at any other time during your life.
 Despite choline’s importance, few women get enough in their diet.
 National survey results show that only 6% of women in the U.S. meet the recommended amount of choline each day.